SmartBoy84/Digifile/README.md

 - `print` - opens file as pdf in same window
 - `download` - downloads file
 ### Extension options
+- `Pause button` - extension gracefully pauses scraping and saves `progress.txt` and `errors.txt`
 - `Concurrent pages` - allows for setting max number of pages which should be open at any one time.
 Keep this low to prevent crashes
-- `Max/min` - sets the range the `roamer` should wait on each document (default is 30-50 minutes)
+#### Scraper
+-  `Resolution` - basically controls the zoom of the page when "screenshotting"; default is very high res already
+#### Roamer
+>This was added so that digify reports me having been on it (evades suspicion)
 - `Scroll speed` - time to wait before moving to next page, prevent digify confirmation dialog from showing
 - `Scroll stride` - number of pixels to scroll by
-- `Pause button` - extension gracefully pauses scraping and saves `progress.txt` and `errors.txt`
-- `Roam` - I added this so that digify reports me having been on it (evades suspicion)
+- `Max/min` - sets the range the `roamer` should wait on each document (default is 30-50 minutes)

 ## Utilities
 ### `fixup {download_dir}`